PixelForm/hybrid/packages/reactivity/README.md

 2. No stores or complex state management
 3. No unsubscribe problems and recursive effects
 4. Simple and lightweight
-5. Platform/Framework independent, run in NodeJs, Browser, PHP, C# .NET etc
+5. Platform/Framework independent, run in NodeJs, Browser, PHP, C# .NET etc.
 6. No rendering library!
 (Bring your very own like jQuery or vanilla javascript)

 ## Installation